NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Height Scale for Buoyancy-Driven Ventilation

 This field is used to enter a nominal height scale (m) for prediction of ventilation induced by bouancy.
-This value (<span>$\Delta {H_{NPL}}$</span>) is defined as the height from the midpoint of the lower opening to the neutral pressure level.
+This value (<span>\(\Delta {H_{NPL}}\)</span>) is defined as the height from the midpoint of the lower opening to the neutral pressure level.
 Increasing the value will increase the ventilation rate due to buoyancy.

 #### Field: Effective Thickness of Cavity Behind Exterior Baffle